triggermesh/triggermesh/docs/flows/xslttransform.md

 - The transformation accepts any CloudEvent whose media type is `application/xml`.
 - On success the output event will contain the transformed XML keeping the `application/xml` media type, and appending a `.response` suffix to the incoming CloudEvent type.
-- When the `allowPerEventXslt` flag is set it also accepts an `io.triggermesh.xslt.transform` event type that must include an `xml` and `xslt` element for the transformation.
+- When the `allowPerEventXSLT` flag is set it also accepts an `io.triggermesh.xslt.transform` event type that must include an `xml` and `xslt` element for the transformation.

 ```json
 {